Sapphire Medical Clinics

 Our team have been trained by international experts, we make the referral process safe and straightforward for doctors and put patients at the centre of all we do.
 There is a great deal of publicity around medicinal cannabis which understandably concerns many potential patients.
 At Sapphire, we have the reputation and the specialist knowledge to gain not just your trust, but that of your GP and other professionals involved in your care.

-We are committed to providing safe, compassionate, effective and high-quality service standards therefore we have registered to be approved by the Care Quality Commission (CQC).
+We are committed to providing safe, compassionate, effective and high-quality service standards and are registered by the Care Quality Commission (CQC).

 All of our prescribing clinicians have received specialist training in medicinal cannabis, as well as adhering to the formal prescribing guidelines by NHS England, MHRA and GMC.